 A strategic plan is a document that establishes the direction of an organization.
 It can be a single page or fill up a binder, depending on the size and complexity of the business and work.

 Most managers can benefit from having a strategic plan.
-The process of developing a plan helps the manager (and the team) step back and examine where they are, where they want to go, and how to get there.
+The process of developing a plan helps the manager (and the team) step back and examine where they are, where they want to go, and how they are most likely to get there.
 In the absence of a plan, work still gets done on a day-to-day basis but often lacks a sense of purpose and priority.